 Thoughts are protective mental links to the environment.
 They cause chemical responses in your body that create anxiety, which enables you to survive. (not thrive).
 They are automatic, unconscious and one million times more powerful than your conscious brain.
 That is also one of the reasons using rational means to solve problems arising from the unconscious brain is not very effective.

 “Recent neurological research has demonstrated that the brain has the capacity of neuroplasticity, or the ability to create new nerve pathways in response to life events.
 For example, when you learn to play the piano or swing a golf club, your brain cells have developed a new pathway that is connected to your body.
 These pathways consist of millions of nerve cells.
 The more that pathway is activated or practiced, the stronger it becomes.
 What most doctors do not know is that pain can be caused by this type of learned pathways.
 Even when there’s no tissue damage in the body, such as a tumor, a fracture, or an infection, a learned pathway can cause real, physical pain.” -Dr. Howard Schubiner-

-- Take Dr. Schubiner’s test to see how many NPD symptoms you have.
-(He uses Mind Body Syndrome – MBS)
+- See how many NPD symptoms you have by taking Dr. Schubiner’s test.
+(He uses the term Mind Body Syndrome – MBS)

 DOC Principles Address NPD